svylabs/LiquidAX/WHITEPAPER.md

 ## Triggering a Liquidation Auction

-During the one-hour delay, any user can trigger a liquidation auction by placing an open bid.
+Any user can trigger a liquidation auction by placing an open bid with

+- Repay Amount: Amount of stablecoins a user is willing to repay the protocol when a liquidation event happens.
+- Bet: Amount of money a user is willing to risk during the auction process either in favor of liquidation or non-liquidation.

 ## Auction Bidding Process

 Other users can join the auction by placing their own open bids, specifying a repay value and bet.
-The auction remains open as long as new bids are placed within one hour from the moment a lead is established by either side.
+The auction remains open as long as new bids are placed within 20 minutes from the moment a lead is established by either side.

-- Auction Duration: The auction concludes if no new bets are placed within one hour from the moment a lead is established on either side.
+- Auction Duration: The auction concludes if no new bets are placed within 20 minutes from the moment a lead is established on either side.
 If one side continues to receive new bets while the other side does not, the auction will conclude based on the time of the earliest remaining bid from the side with the lead.
 This ensures that the auction's duration is influenced by competitive activity on both sides, preventing indefinite extensions due to one-sided bidding.
 - Bid Incrementation: Participants cannot revise their bets once submitted.
 However, they can increase their bets during the auction by placing additional bids on their chosen side, which can influence the outcome and strengthen their position.
 - Real-Time Repayment Decisions: During the auction, participants on the leading side have the option to decide whether to repay the debt, depending on market conditions and their assessment of the collateral's value.
 The protocol ensures that at least one participant repays the specified amount, ensuring that the debt is covered if liquidation occurs.
-  -Bid: The amount of money the user is willing to risk during the auction process.
+- Bid: The amount of money the user is willing to risk during the auction process.
 This bet represents the commitment to either repay the debt (if the auction favors liquidation) or contribute to the pool opposing liquidation.
 The bets determine the participants' stakes in the outcome of the auction.

 The auction’s conclusion is dynamic, allowing for a responsive and fair process that encourages active participation and market-driven outcomes.